LatinScribe/Custom-Server-API/README.md

 ### Sign In

-The API to sign in a "UTORid" (username) for this system.
+The API to sign in with a username and password to the system.

 Note:
-1. Even though we call it "UTORid", you don't have to sign up with your real UTORid.
-You can use any ids you want, if not taken by someone else already.
-2. You need to copy and paste the returned token immediately.
+1. It might be helpful to copy and paste or save the returned token immediately (you will likely need this again later on)
-The token will only be shown once.
-If you forget the token, you need to sign up with a different id.

 **URL** : `/signIn`